 AEDS are excreted into breast milk.
 However the amounts are usually small and the developing baby has been exposed to this AED throughout pregnancy.
 The research data to date suggests that in the great majority of cases, breast feeding is safe and can be recommended.

-Special thanks to Dr. Cecilie Lander for writing and updating this fact sheet, 2015.
-To be reviewed May 2017.
+Special thanks to Dr. Cecilie Lander for writing and updating this fact sheet,

 Please CLICK HERE to download this Fact Sheet